-- 6. Prohibit, for a time, short-term renting of properties recently subject to a no-fault eviction. - 7.
-Establish an STVR permit waiting period for new home purchases of at least one year following the purchase of a residential property. - 8.
-Implement enhanced enforcement penalties.
+- 6. Prohibit short-term renting of properties recently subject to a no fault eviction in order to reduce the incentive for property owners to evict existing tenants in order to convert the property to an STVR. - 7.
+Establish a STVR permit waiting period for new home purchases of at least one year following the purchase of a residential property before that property is eligible to apply for an STVR permit. - 8.
+Implement enhanced enforcement penalties, such as a "three strikes" policy or points system, that would allow the City to revoke STVR licenses from operators that repeatedly violate STVR regulations noted in the GMC, adopted nuisance standards, and/or who fail to demonstrate a good faith attempt to address problems in a timely manner.